MrHedmad/kerblam/CONTRIBUTING.md

 If you find that one of these tests has failed, please be sure that it is not due to your specific environment before starting the debug process.

+## Cutting releases

+To cut a new release, simply merge the PR from [`Release-plz`](https://release-plz.ieni.dev/).
+Then, release-plz will generate the CHANGELOG.md from the commit history, create a new Github release and push a tag.
+This triggers `cargo-dist` to build the binaries and installers and upload them to the release.

 ## Contributions
 Currently, the Kerblam! maintainer is [MrHedmad](https://github.com/MrHedmad).
 There are no other maintainers.
 All contributions are listed below